 - Intelligently using the residual heat of a boiler rather than always switching it on.

-- Intelligently applying frost protection, using pumps to distribute residual heat.
+- Applying frost protection, smart use of pumps to distribute residual heat.

-- Flow/return balancing so that the heating is matched to the boilers heat exchanger.
+- Flow/return balancing - heating is matched to the boilers heat exchanger.

-- User “heat me now” buttons that revert back so the heating is not left on too high.
+- User smart phone “heat me now” buttons that revert back to the original settings after a pre-set interval.

-- User “boost” feature that degrades back to setpoint slowly so no sudden drop in temperature.
+- User “boost” feature that degrades back to setpoint slowly to prevent a sudden drop in temperature.

 - Varying a room temperature set point automatically depending on outside weather conditions.

 - Applying heat loss algorithm and variable heating patterns to immersion heaters + automatic anti-legionella function.